dgroomes/electron-playground/realistic/README.md

          * DONE Can I get rid of `WebpackPluginEntryPointPreloadOnly`?
          * DONE `WebpackPluginEntryPointLocalWindow` and `WebpackPluginEntryPointBase` should go away and only leave `WebpackPluginEntryPoint`
      * DONE Remove prefixed entries.
 Not sure what this is exactly, but I'm not using it.
+     * IN PROGRESS Remove Node integration flag.
+Not used.
+       * Follow the knock-on collapse.
      * Keep reducing.
     * What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.